Want to know a powerful way to achieve your goals?

 Implement the best morning routine for your unique needs.
 It will transform everything.

-As Kevan Lee of BufferApp points out, many of the successful people we admire do more than just get things done; they cultivate an attitude and mindset that is positively infectious and that ripples through a team and organization and unleashes not only their own potential, but influences countless others — all of which are attributes that help you advance in your career and become a worthy candidate for board service.
+As Kevan Lee of BufferApp points out, many of the successful people we admire do more than just get things done; they cultivate an attitude and mindset that is positively infectious and that ripples through a team and organization and unleashes not only their own potential, but influences countless others — all of which are attributes that help you advance in your career and become a worthy candidate for serving on a board of directors.

 This attitude can be cultivated through a a morning routine that gives you energy, motivation, and momentum to achieve your goals, and have the positive impact you want to have.